 Read brief description of Linguistic Capital.
-Watch the online video.

 → Do you know more than one language?
 How has it been useful for you?
 Do you have a time you can tell me about where it was a huge advantage for you to know more than one language?